-Materials: Light yellow coloured spun acrylic.
-Bakelite socket, aluminium socket holder.
+Materials: Light yellow coloured spun Rotaflex globe/ball (cellulose acetate).
+Bakelite socket, aluminium lamp socket holder.

 Cord Length: 60 cm / 23.62”

 Electricity: 1 bulb E27, 1 x 60 watt maximum, 110/220 volt.

 Any type of light bulb can be used, not a specific one preferred.

 Manufacturer: Rotaflex Ltd, Rotaflex House, 241 City Road and Princess Street, London, Great Britain.